 I was told once that divorce is much harder to heal from than the death of a spouse.
 There is finality in death.
 Nothing can change the end result.
 Divorce has so many more facets one must deal with.

 I found this to be true in my case.
-My daughter was dead, and there would never be any changing this fact no matter how I wished for a different outcome.
+My daughter was dead, and there would never be anything to change this fact no matter how I wished for a different outcome.

 Again, in this case, it was not attachment which caused suffering but rather the lack thereof.